Concussion Baseline Testing

 AT THE BEGINNING OF EACH SPORTS SEASON, WE OFFER COMPUTERIZED BASELINE TESTING FOR YOUNG ATHLETES.
 THIS TEST, KNOWN AS "IMPACT," RECORDS A YOUNG ATHLETE'S NORMAL MENTAL FUNCTION.
 AS A RESULT , IF AN ATHLETE DOES SUSTAIN A CONCUSSION, A POST-INJURY TEST CAN BE COMPARED TO THEIR BASELINE.
 THIS COMPARISON HELPS GUIDE DIAGNOSIS AND TREATMENT.

-Concussion baseline testing is available to all students ages 12 to 18.
+Concussion baseline testing is available to all students ages 12 and up.
 For more information, or to schedule a test, call 541-322-2323.
-Pediatric baseline testing is available for ages 5-11.
+Pediatric baseline testing is also available for ages 5-11.
 Pediatric baseline testing is not available on the community baseline testing dates listed above.
 For more information, or to schedule an appt for a pediatric baseline test, please call 541-322-2323.

 Working hand in hand with schools, The Center, St. Charles, and other medical professionals, The Center Foundation’s concussion protocols help districts comply with their own policies, and the requirements of Max’s Law.